Grants

 Study Abroad Airfare Grant

-Oxford undergraduate students demonstrating financial need, and who plan to attend full-time during either the fall or spring in a study abroad program, are eligible to receive a university grant up to $600 for their airline ticket.
+Oxford undergraduate students demonstrating financial need, and who plan to attend full-time during either the fall or spring in a study abroad program, are eligible to receive a university grant of up to $600 for their airline ticket.
 This one-time grant is available for one study abroad semester while attending Miami.
-An additional amount of up to $600 is also available as an interest free university loan.
-Students that receive the grant and do not participate in a study abroad program will be required to repay the funds.
+An additional amount of up to $600 is also available as an interest-free university loan.
+Students who receive the grant and do not participate in a study abroad program will be required to repay the funds.

 To qualify for this grant, students should submit the following: